-Was issued in your current name or you can legally document your name change with original or certified copy of your marriage certificate or the government-issued document evidencing your legal name change.
+- Was issued in your current name or you can legally document your name change with original or certified copy of your marriage certificate or the government-issued document proving a legal name change.

 If you meet the above criteria for a mail-in renewal request:

-If none of the above passport criteria apply, then you need to apply in-person.
-See the USPS Locator for a list of Post Office locations that process passports.
+If none of the above passport criteria apply, then you need to apply in person.
+See the USPS Locator for a list of Post Office locations that offer passport services.